NICMx/FORT-validator/docs/usage.md

 - **Default:** 43200 (12 hours)
 - **Range:** 0--[`UINT_MAX`](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/limits.h.html)

 Time period that must lapse to warn about a stale repository (the messages will be sent to the operation log).
-The time lapse starts once the repository download has been retried (see [`--rsync.retry.count`](#--rsyncretrycount) and [`--rrdp.retry.count`](#--rrdpretrycount)) and failed after such retries.
+The time lapse starts once the repository download has been retried (see [`--rsync.retry.count`](#--rsyncretrycount) and [`--http.retry.count`](#--httpretrycount)) and failed after such retries.

 A repository is considered stale if its files can't be fetched due to a communication error and this error persists across validation cycles.
 This kind of issues can be due to a local misconfiguration (eg. a firewall that blocks incoming data) or a problem at the server (eg. the server is down).